 Without sounding like the leader has favorites, it is vital to acknowledge your staff's talents and hard work.
 Each team member possesses unique traits that add value to your company.

-Provide team with resources
+Provide useful resources

 Why is providing your team the right resources necessary?
 Because the lack of it is counterproductive to your team's productivity and creativity.